Why document a risk plan

 How to review the plan later

 During review, compare planned versus actual decisions.
 If a trade deviated from the plan, add a note in your journal and tag it for follow-up in the performance review.
+You can also standardize opening notes with the trade entry checklist, confirm contract math with the position sizing checklist, and document event setups with the earnings trade checklist.

 Related guides